hashicorp/consul/website/source/docs/agent/services.html.markdown

 Note: there is more information about [checks here](/docs/agent/checks.html).

-The `enableTagOverride` can optionally specified to disable the antientropy feature for this service.
-If `enableTagOverride` is set to TRUE then external agents can reregister this service and modify the tags.
+The `enableTagOverride` can optionally be specified to disable the anti-entropy feature for this service.
+If enableTagOverride is set to TRUE then external agents can update this service in the [catalog](/docs/agent/http/catalog.html) and modify the tags.
 Subsequent local sync operations by this agent will ignore the updated tags.
 For instance: If an external agent modified both the tags and the port for this service and `enableTagOverride` was set to TRUE then after the next sync cycle the service's port would revert to the original value but the tags would maintain the updated value.
 As a